telerik/kendo-ui-core/docs/aspnet-mvc/helpers/calendar/overview.md

 **WebForms**

         <%: Html.Kendo().Calendar()
-            .Name("calendar") //The name of the calendar is mandatory.
+            .Name("calendar") //The name of the Calendar is mandatory.
 It specifies the "id" attribute of the widget.
-            .Min(new DateTime(2010, 1, 1, 10, 0, 0)) //Set min time of the calendar
+            .Min(new DateTime(2010, 1, 1, 10, 0, 0)) //Set the min time of the Calendar.
-            .Max(new DateTime(2010, 1, 1, 20, 0, 0)) //Set min date of the calendar
+            .Max(new DateTime(2010, 1, 1, 20, 0, 0)) //Set the min date of the Calendar.
-            .Value(DateTime.Now) //Set the value of the calendar
+            .Value(DateTime.Now) //Set the value of the Calendar.
         %>

 **Razor**

         @(Html.Kendo().Calendar()
-            .Name("calendar") //The name of the calendar is mandatory.
+            .Name("calendar") //The name of the Calendar is mandatory.
 It specifies the "id" attribute of the widget.
-            .Min(new DateTime(2010, 1, 1, 10, 0, 0)) //Set min time of the calendar
+            .Min(new DateTime(2010, 1, 1, 10, 0, 0)) //Set the min time of the Calendar.
-            .Max(new DateTime(2010, 1, 1, 20, 0, 0)) //Set min date of the calendar
+            .Max(new DateTime(2010, 1, 1, 20, 0, 0)) //Set the min date of the Calendar.
-            .Value(DateTime.Now) //Set the value of the calendar )
+            .Value(DateTime.Now) //Set the value of the Calendar.
+        )

 ## Event Handling